juliuskoskela/c-vec/README.md

 ```

-A handy `from` method that creates a vec out of any pointer.
+A handy `from` method that creates a vec out data passed in as a pointer.

 ```c